leodeslf/leaf/src/content/notes/method/xp/pair_programming.md

 >Collective code ownership abandons any notion of individual ownership of modules.
 The code base is owned by the entire team and anyone may make changes anywhere.
 (Martin Fowler)

-In a good sense, we are forced to discuss approaches and solutions instead of only thinking them through in our own head. *Saying and explaining things* out loud pushes us to **reflect on what we are doing**, if we really have the right understanding, or if we really have a good solution.
+In a good sense, we are forced to discuss approaches and solutions instead of only thinking them through in our own head, or not thinking at all. *Saying and explaining things* out loud pushes us to **reflect on what we are doing**, if we really have the right understanding, or if we really have a good solution.

-Pairing makes it easier to catch errors, the little, and the bigger ones.
+Pairing makes it easier to catch errors en general.
 We are actually doing **code review on-the-go**, specially the navigator, but also the driver, which should always be talking through the code being written, so it tends to pay more attention than when working alone.
 It also makes *refactoring* easier because we can instantly discuss ideas about the approach.
 That's why we use to have *fewer defects* on the resulting code, which can save a considerable amount of time later on.

 >By having a second party look at the program, ...we increase the possibility of eliminating at least the most obviously inefficient areas.
 (Gerald M. Weinberg, Egoless Programming, 1971)